Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/C. Ingredient Optimization.md

 | topping_name | most_common_exclusions |
 |--------------|--------------------|
 | Cheese | 4 |

+#### Analysis of Most Common Exclusion

+1. **Most Common Exclusion**:

+   - Cheese: The analysis reveals that cheese is the most frequently excluded ingredient, with a count of 4 orders.

 ### 4. Generate an order item for each record in the customers_orders table in the format of one of the following: